 Goldenrod Flower Infused Honey

 Take fresh goldenrod cuttings and pull the flowers off of the stems.
 Fill your desired jar with the fluffy, yellow flowers.
-Pour honey into the jar, using a chopstick to gently stir the flowers – your aim being to get as many air bubbles out as you can.
+Pour honey into the jar, using a chopstick to gently stir the flowers – your aim is to get as many air bubbles out as you can.

 This is my go-to for sinus allergy treatment year-round.
 I’ve done a whole dropperful twice daily for intense sinus issues, and I have heard of others who add it to their water for drinking all day.

-Goldenrod begins to bloom around early August at Lughnasadh, and I use the blooms in vases on altar tops and tables in honor of Lugh and the golden light of autumn as first harvest is celebrated.
+Goldenrod begins to bloom around early August at Lughnasadh, and I use the blooms in vases on altar tops and tables in honor of Lugh and the golden light of autumn as the first harvest is celebrated.